 As with allergies in humans, the cause is unknown.
-Some breeds have been shown to have predisposition to allergies, but there is no definitive cause of the immune system reaction to allergens.
-The determining factor that makes an allergy “seasonal” is that it occurs during a particular season of the year.
-While not always seasonal, the allergic skin disorders that have the potential to be seasonal include:
+Some breeds have been shown to have predisposition to allergies, but there is no definitive cause for the immune system’s reaction to allergens.

-Less commonly, some dogs develop respiratory symptoms with seasonal allergies, similar to people with hayfever.
-These symptoms include:
+Less commonly, dogs may develop ocular or respiratory symptoms of seasonal allergies, similar to people with hayfever.

 Useful diagnostic tests for ruling out other itchy skin conditions include:

 - Flea combing

 To confirm the specific allergens the immune system reacts to, an intradermal or skin patch test is used.
 In these tests, suspected allergens are placed against or injected into the skin to see how the dog responds.
 If the dog develops redness or itch, a diagnosis of allergy is confirmed.

 Allergies are a lifelong condition.
 Appropriate medical management and minimizing exposure to allergens are the best strategies for keeping allergic dogs comfortable and preventing secondary skin and ear infections.

 Strategies to minimize allergen exposure include using flea preventatives, frequent bathing, air filtration, and thoroughly cleaning the environment through vacuuming and washing bedding and toys.
 Some dogs show significant improvement when they are trained to walk through a foot bath upon returning inside when pollen levels are high.